Confronting Grand Challenges in Environmental Fluid Mechanics: Conclusion

 \acknowledgments We are grateful to all the participants of the workshop for their stimulating presentations and discussion and whose feedback contributed to the contents of this review.
 The Les Houches winter school and the present paper were made possible thanks to the financial support of the following institutions, the contribution of which is gratefully acknowledged: La Formation Permanente du CNRS, Ecole Normale Supérieure de Lyon, IdexLyon and MIT Environmental Solutions Initiative.
 The assistance of the permanent staff of the School, especially M. Gardette, A. Glomot and I. Lelievre, has been of invaluable help at every stage of the preparation and development of this initiative.

 T.D. acknowledges support by the Agence Nationale de la Recherche through Grant ``DisET'' No.~ANR-17-CE30-0003.
 T.P. acknowledges support by the NSF Hazards-SEES Grant 1520825.
 G.H. acknowledges support from the Turbulent Superstructures priority program of the German National Science Foundation (DFG).
-N.P. and A.A.S-N acknowledge support from the AtlantOS H2020 project.
-We are grateful to D. Karrasch for his work on Fig.~\ref{fig:ocean-adv-diff}.
+N.P. and A.A.S-N acknowledge support from the AtlantOS H2020 project. {Experiments reported in Fig.~\ref{fig:DryMultiphase}(a) were performed by Ms. Elze Porte, while those in Fig.~\ref{fig:DryMultiphase}(b) by Dr. Amalia Thomas.
+Experiments reported in Fig.~\ref{fig:oil-PDF} were performed by Dr. Antonio Augusto Sepp-Neves.} We are grateful to D. Karrasch for his work on Fig.~\ref{fig:ocean-adv-diff}. {We thank the United Nations for the permission to include the SDG icons (Fig.~\ref{fig:SDGs}).
+The content of this publication has not been approved by the United Nations and does not reflect the views of the United Nations or its officials or Member States.}